Pazhaya Vannarapettai

-Pazhaya Vannarapettai is a 2016 Indian Tamil-language political drama film written and directed by Mohan G. Kshatriyan in his directorial debut.
+Pazhaya Vannarapettai is a 2016 Indian Tamil-language action drama film written and directed by Mohan G. Kshatriyan in his directorial debut.
 The film stars Prajin and Asmitha, while Richard Rishi, Nishanth, Karunas, and Robo Shankar play supporting roles.
 The music has been composed by Jubin with cinematography by Farook J. Basha and editing by Devaraj S. The film was released on 2 December 2016.

 Production

 The film is based on real-life incidents that took place in director Mohan's life.
-The film features Prajin in the lead role, Asmitha as the heroine, Richard Rishi as a police officer, and Karunas in a crucial role.

 Soundtrack

 The film's soundtrack was composed by Jubin.